Quantum anomalous Hall effects and emergent $\rm{SU}(2)$ Hall ferromagnets at fractional filling of helical trilayer graphene

-{\bf \emph{Quantum Hall ferromagnet at $\nu_{\rm{total}}=3+\frac{1}{2}$.}}~At half filling, we uncover a distinct gapped phase characterized by an extensive ground state degeneracy, contrasting sharply with the fixed degeneracies of QHCs or FCIs.
+{\bf \emph{Quantum Hall ferromagnet at $\nu_=\frac{1}{2}$.}}~At half filling, we uncover a distinct gapped phase characterized by an extensive ground state degeneracy, contrasting sharply with the fixed degeneracies of QHCs or FCIs.
 For instance, on the $N_s=28$ cluster, we observe $N_g=3+4+4+4$ quasi-degenerate states in the four momentum sectors $\boldsymbol{\Gamma},\mathbf{M}_1=\mathbf{G}_2/2,\mathbf{M}_2=\mathbf{G}_1/2$ and $\mathbf{M}_3=(\mathbf{G}_1+\mathbf{G}_2)/2 $ [Fig.~\ref{fig:QHF} (a)].
-The spectra from different clusters in Fig.~\ref{fig:QHF} (b) show an $N_g=N_p+1$ fold degeneracy that scales with the system size, with an energy splitting much smaller than the bandwidth.
+As shown in Fig.\ref{fig:QHF}(b), different clusters exhibit a degeneracy $N_g=N_p+1$ scaling with system size, with surprisingly small energy splitting ($\Delta_{E_g}<0.5 {\rm meV}$ on symmetric clusters) compared to the $\sim 15 {\rm meV}$ bandwidth.
 This unusual degeneracy points towards a QHF state~\cite{ezawa2009quantum,dong2023many,wilhelm2023non}, of which the extensive degeneracy arises from an emergent pseudospin $\rm{SU}(2)$ symmetry.

-Reference~\onlinecite{dong2023many} shows that an ideal $|C_{band}|=2$ Chern band can be mapped to a spinful $|C_{band}|=1$ band.
-In this framework, pseudospin ferromagnetism yields an $N_g=2S+1=N_p+1$ fold degeneracy, a quantized many-body Chern number $|C_{mean}|=1$ and real-space CDW orders.
-However, it is unclear if such a state can emerge when the energy band becomes dispersive and is subjected to realistic Coulomb interactions.
-The average Chern number for each ground state is indeed $C_{\text{mean}}=-1$, in accordance with the picture that only a single component of the spinful system is occupied.
-The static structure factor with sharp $\mathbf{M}$ point peaks in Fig.~\ref{fig:QHF} (c) indicates CDW order with $2\times 2$ enlarged unit-cell \emph{on average}.
-Unlike conventional CDW orders, the ordering wavevector $\mathbf{Q}$ is non-unique and is related to the pseudospin polarization axis.
-The relation becomes clear by inspecting the pseudospin operator $\hat{S}^{x/y/z} =\sum_{\mathbf{k}} \hat{s}^{x/y/z}_{\mathbf{k}}$ through Brillouin zone folding ~\cite{dong2023many}:
+Reference~\onlinecite{dong2023many} shows that an ideal $|C_{band}|=2$ flat band can be mapped to a pair of spinful $|C_{band}|=1$ bands.
+In this framework, pseudospin ferromagnetism predicts $N_g=2S+1=N_p+1$ fold degeneracy, quantized many-body Chern number $|C_{mean}|=1$ and CDW orders.
+We confirm that the average Chern number is indeed $-1$, with the structure factor showing sharp peaks at $\mathbf{M}_{1,2,3}$ points indicating CDW order.
+However, the above evidence does not prove the existence of the $\rm{SU}(2)$ structure directly for our system, since the Chern band mapping method is devised for the ideal flat band and does not include effects of Coulomb interactions.